 As Megan Stack (Everyman in this Village is a Liar) notes, in 1991, the first Bush administration urged Iraqis to rise up against their government.
 The Kurds and the Shiites responded, expecting support from America, but were betrayed.
 Saddam sent the army to slaughter rebels hidden in the shrine at Karbala.
 As Stack notes, even now many Shiites believed they were killed – not by Saddam – but by America.
 (71)

-At this time, Iraq had invaded Kuwait; Saddam Hussein was depicted as the Middle Eastern Adolf Hitler, and the Bush administration, with the support of Saudi Arabia, sought to rebuff the Iraqi takeover.
+In 1991, Iraq invaded Kuwait; Saddam Hussein was depicted as the Middle Eastern Adolf Hitler, and the (Senior) Bush administration, with the support of Saudi Arabia, sought to rebuff the Iraqi takeover.

-Parallels are also evident with the next Bush Administration’s representation of the war in Iraq (2003) as an attempt at overthrowing a dictator who supposedly possessed weapons of mass destruction.
+Parallels are also evident with the next Bush Administration’s representation of the war in Iraq (2003) which was crafted as a need to overthrow a dictator who supposedly possessed weapons of mass destruction.
 Few in the media questioned the lack of WMDs.
 Why?
 Perhaps, because the truth simply didn’t make as interesting a story as the heroics of a bunch of American soldiers who were fighting for the “American way of life” and an end to terrorism.

 Such advice was inconvenient to the President.